ilyabo/openvis-react/README.md

-# OpenVis - Dataviz with React
+# OpenVis - Interactive Datavis with React

+Slides of the talk "Interactive Datavis with React: Taming the Complexity of the Changing State" presented at [OpenVis](http://openvisconf.com) in April 2015.

 ## Requirements